sepehrskysh1376/GeneralizedGoL/LargerThanLife/README.md

 | README.md | The MarkDown file for explaining all these things. |

 ## How to use it (Install-ish)
-- Install Julia and the packages needed by:
+- Install Julia and the packages needed by: (For now this part is working just for Ubuntu users)
     ```
     $ bash ./ltl.sh
     ```